 10. Ask for guidance and protection

 This is the last, but should be the first tip.
 Always ask guidance in your life.
 This becomes even more important when you become a mother.
-There is no way you can raise a loving, respectful, compassionate and intelligent child without Universe's hand in your life.
-Ask and you shall receive.
+There is no way you can raise a loving, respectful, compassionate and intelligent child without God's hand in your life.
+Pray and ask for help all the time.

 If you liked this post, leave me a comment bellow.
 I love to hear from YOU. 🙂